Information about Cebu

 Main festival/events in Cebu

 One cannot simply talk about Cebu without mentioning one of the grandest and biggest celebrations in the country, the Sinulog Festival.
-Drawing in more than 200,000 local and foreign visitors over the past years, Sinulog Festival is celebrated every third Sunday of January in honor of Santo Niño, or the Child Jesus, the patron saint of Cebu — marked by colorful parades, massive street parties, and religious events.
+Drawing in more than 200,000 local and foreign visitors, the Sinulog Festival is celebrated every third Sunday of January in honor of Santo Niño, or the Child Jesus, the patron saint of Cebu.
+The festival hosts colorful parades, massive street parties, and religious events.

 When to avoid visiting Cebu

-Connected to 27 domestic destinations all over the Philippines, the Mactan-Cebu International Airport (MCIA) serves as an easy and convenient entry point to visit Cebu City and the rest of the province.
-Major jump-off points include the Ninoy Aquino International Airport in Manila, Clark International Airport in Pampanga, Davao International Airport in Davao City, and the Laguindingan Airport in Cagayan de Oro City, and even smaller airports in Kalibo, Iloilo, and Puerto Princesa also have direct flights to Cebu.
-MCIA is located in Mactan Island, about an hour away from Cebu City.
+Connected to over 20 domestic destinations all over the Philippines, the Mactan-Cebu International Airport (CEB) serves as an easy and convenient entry point to visit Cebu City and the rest of the province.
+Major jump-off points include the Ninoy Aquino International Airport in Manila, Clark International Airport in Pampanga, Davao International Airport in Davao City, and the Laguindingan Airport in Cagayan de Oro City.
+Even smaller airports in Kalibo, Iloilo, and Puerto Princesa also have direct flights to Cebu.
+The airport is located on Mactan Island, about an hour away from Cebu City.
+There are also flights from Baguio to Cebu.

-Once in the airport, you have the options to ride a taxicab, board a bus, or hire a car rental going to your accommodations or any drop-off points in many parts of Cebu City.
+Once in the airport, you have the option to ride a taxicab, board a bus, or hire a car rental to go to your accommodations or any drop-off points in many parts of Cebu City.

 If you wish to reach Cebu by sea travel, there are many ferries and fast crafts coming from Manila, Dumaguete, Bohol, Iloilo, Leyte, Cagayan de Oro, and Butuan.